Matrices perturbed by random noise: The accuracy of low-rank approximation: Main results

 We can significantly strengthen Theorem \ref{cor: rec}.
 In \cite{DKTranVu2}, we prove a general theorem which allows (as a special case) the following choice for $r$.
 Given $p$, we define $r(p)$ as the largest integer such that

 Theorem \ref{cor: rec} (and all other new results in this paper) holds when we let $r$ be this "halving" parameter $r(p)$ instead of the rank of $A$.
 (The constant $1/2$ can be replaced by any positive constant less than 1.)
 In order to make $r(p)$ relatively small, we only need to assume that the singular values after $\sigma_p$ decay reasonably fast.
 For instance, if they decay exponentially, then one has $r= p+ O(1)$.
 In the opposite case, if $r(p)$ is large, then there are too many singular values between $\sigma_p$ and $\sigma_p/2$.
-This implies that $A_p$ may not be a good approximation of $A$, as there is too much energy left outside; see \eqref{energy1}.
+This implies that $A_p$ may not be a good approximation of $A$, as there is too much energy left outside.

 The proofs of this stronger result, however, are substantially more technical than that of Theorem \ref{cor: rec}.
 We will present it in a future paper \cite{DKTranVu2}.
-As a matter fact, in this paper we will analyze the perturbation of a general function $f(A)$.
-The case $f(z)=z$ corresponds to low rank perturbation.
+As a matter of fact, in this paper, we will analyze the perturbation of a general function $f(A)$.
+The case $f(z)=z$ corresponds to the low-rank perturbation.
 Readers who are interested in \cite{DKTranVu2} may find reading the relatively short proof in this paper useful, as a warm-up.
 Another useful paper would be \cite{DKTranVu1}, in which we treated the special case $f \equiv 1$.